 “Try to share how you are feeling, pick up the phone, share your fears and anxieties – they lessen when you share them.
 Don’t be ashamed.”

-The addiction treatment centre where Mike is clinical director has done some recent research taking a very focused look at addiction issues in one region of the UK: Greater Manchester.
-The report demonstrates not only the challenges for that region but issues that impact on so many other communities.
+The addiction treatment center where Mike is a clinical director has done some recent research taking a very focused look at addiction issues in one region of the UK: Greater Manchester.
+The report demonstrates not only the challenges for that region but issues that impact so many other communities.

 In Manchester, a recent regional drive to understand the problems created by alcohol has led to a health and social care agenda that includes, as one of six aims, a desire to show people how to socialise without alcohol.

-In one year the rate of hospital admission rate for mental and behavioural disorders due to use of alcohol in England alone was 75.6 episodes per 100,000 people.
+In one year the rate of hospital admission rate for mental and behavioral disorders due to the use of alcohol in England alone was 75.6 episodes per 100,000 people.
 The problem is replicated in many other nations.
 And far more people are suffering at home alone.

 About 20% of Americans who have depression or anxiety disorders are thought to also have a substance use issue.